-The custom name of a shortcut becomes available as a global variable in methods and will be used, for example, when recording code or new methods.
+The custom name of a shortcut becomes available as a global variable in methods and will automatically be used, for example, when recording code or new methods, as shown in the figure below.

 Graphics Data

 A Graphics Data declaration node is used to pick data at a specific coordinate from a graphics object based on mouse clicks by the user.
 The figure below shows the corresponding Settings window.